z-korp/daydreams/readme.md

 # Daydreams

 Daydreams is a generative agent library for playing anything onchain.
 It is chain agnostic and can be used to play any onchain game by simply injecting context.
+Base, Solana, Ethereum, Starknet, etc.

 It integrates directly with Eliza or other Agent frameworks via their plugin system.

 > ⚠️ **Warning**: Daydreams is currently in pre-alpha stage, we are looking for feedback and collaboration.
 Join the [dojo discord](https://discord.gg/KG9w9BmDrV) to stay updated.
-This a broad project spamming many repos within dojo.

 See the [POC](https://x.com/0xtechnoir/status/1869835800088907938) website for more information.

-Roadmap:
+Roadmap (not in order):

 - [x] Chain of Thought
 - [ ] Context Layers